Vinz68/NeoPixel-Stair/README.md

 # NeoPixel-Stairs & NeoPixel-BreathingRings
 2 Arduino program sketches for the NeoPixel led strips and rings.
-The sketeched depends on thel Adafuit Neopixel library, which you might need to install in your Arduino IDE:
+The sketeched depends on the 'Adafuit Neopixel library', which you might need to install in your Arduino IDE:
 - Tools -> Manage Libraries -> search for "Neopixel" and select and install "Adafruit Neopixel"

 ## NeoPixel-Stairs - functions